RonIovine/pshell/README.md

 prototype for the callback functions follow the paradigms of the `main` for each language.
 Pshell callback functions can be thought of as a collection of mini `mains` within the given process that are invoked via their registered keywords.
-The arguments are passed into each function just like they would be passed into the `main` from the host's command line shell (i.e. bash) for each language as shown below.
+The arguments are passed into each function just like they would be passed into the `main` from the host's native command line shell (i.e. bash) for each language as shown below.
 See the included [demo programs](#demo-programs) for language specific examples.

 #### C callback: